ronishpaudel/Chhautari/README.md

-# Chhautari
+# Chautari

-**Chhautari** is a community-centric platform inspired by the traditional Nepali rest stops — places where neighbours meet, share stories, and help one another.
+**Chautari** is a community-centric platform inspired by the traditional Nepali rest stops — places where neighbours meet, share stories, and help one another.

 This app brings that spirit online, offering a digital space for residents and service providers within a neighborhood to **post local updates, share job opportunities, vote in polls, and foster real connections**.